-Land Use and Development Patterns

-General Development Patterns

-The Highway 151 and Loop 1604 Regional Center is 8.5 square miles in size.
-Large-scale master planning accounts for much of the development in this regional center, including the Westover Hills community, as well as Sea World and the Hyatt Hill Country Resort.
+Land Use and Development Patterns General Development Patterns The Highway 151 and Loop 1604 Area Regional Center is 8.5 square miles in size.
+Large-scale master planning accounts for much of the development in this regional center, including the Westover Hills community, as well as SeaWorld San Antonio and the Hyatt Regency Hill Country Resort and Spa.
 Most of the existing development in this area began about 30 years ago.
-Sea World, Hyatt Hill Country Resort, Northwest Vista Community College and Wells Fargo Corporate Office were all built between 1985 and 2000.
+SeaWorld San Antonio, Hyatt Regency Hill Country Resort and Spa, Northwest Vista Community College and Wells Fargo Corporate Office were all built between 1985 and 2000.
 Westover Hills is the largest community development project in the planning area.
 Development began in the 1990s and has been conducted in phases.
 Most office campuses and corporate data centers have been developed in the past 15 years.
 This planning area presents a range of employment opportunities including office campuses and data centers for companies such as Nationwide Insurance, Chase Bank, Frost Bank, and Microsoft.
-This area also provides healthcare services for the region, with hospitals and medical offices, including those of Christus and Baptist Hospital.
+This area also provides healthcare services for the region, with hospitals and medical offices, including those of CHRISTUS Santa Rosa Hospital - Westover Hills and Baptist Hospital.
 Northwest Vista Community College is also located in this regional center.
 Topography in this area is relatively flat, making the land conducive to conventional development forms.
 This, along with the availability of vacant land, indicates that this regional center is well-positioned to absorb future growth.

-Highway 151 and Loop 1604 REGIONAL CENTER

-DEVELOPMENT PATTERNS

-- Regional Center Area Boundary

-- Adjacent Regional Center or Community Area

-- Public or Private Park or Open Space

-- Existing Building Footprint

-- River or Stream

-- Railroad Line

 Land Use and Development Patterns

 Distribution of Uses

-Within the Highway 151 and Loop 1604 Area, there is a significant amount of unused vacant land, a high proportion of commercial and institutional uses along Highway 151, three or four clusters of industrial uses which include data centers, and residential areas on the edges of the Regional Center's boundary.
+Within the Highway 151 and Loop 1604 Area, there is a significant amount of unused vacant land, a high proportion of commercial and institutional uses along Highway 151, three or four clusters of industrial uses which include data centers, and residential areas on the edges of the regional center's boundary.
 Details on these uses and their distribution within the regional center are described below.

 Residential

 Residential uses make up 25% of the land in the planning area, and the residential properties are primarily single-family homes.
-The older subdivisions (which were all started in the 1960s-1970s) are much lower density (North San Antonio Hills, Mountain View Acres, and Oak Creek), while newer developments since the 1990s have more of a traditional cul-de-sac pattern with slightly higher densities.
-Residential properties also include assisted living/retirement homes, as well as several multifamily developments.
-Examples of multi-family properties can be found along Highway 151 near the Hyatt Hill Country Resort, off of Loop 1604 between the highway and the Oak Creek Neighborhood, and across Highway 151 from Wells Fargo.
+The older subdivisions (built in the 1960s-1970s) are much lower density (North San Antonio Hills, Mountain View Acres, and Oak Creek), while newer developments since the 1990s have more of a traditional cul-de-sac pattern with slightly higher densities.
+Residential properties also include assisted living/retirement homes, as well as several multi-family developments.
+Examples of multi-family properties can be found along Highway 151 near the Hyatt Regency Hill Country Resort and Spa, off of Loop 1604 between the highway and the Oak Creek Neighborhood, and across Highway 151 from Wells Fargo.

 Commercial

-Commercial properties account for 27% of the land in the Hwy 151/ Loop 1604 Regional Center.
-There is major concentration of retail and restaurant activity at the intersection of Culebra Road and 1604, and a smattering of retail/auto-services/restaurants continues down Culebra Road into the city limits creating a visible, but not robust, commercial corridor.
-The major commercial entities within this area are either recreational (Sea World, Santikos, Hyatt Hill Country, with a few smaller hotels) or medical offices, corporate campuses, and call centers (such as Wells Fargo, Nationwide, GM Financial, Capital Group, etc).
-There is very little retail or restaurant activity in the middle of the study area except for Rudy's Country Store and BBQ at 151 and Westover Hills Boulevard.
+Commercial properties account for 27% of the land in the Highway 151 and Loop 1604 Area Regional Center.
+There is major concentration of retail and restaurant activity at the intersection of Culebra Road and 1604, and a smattering of retail/auto-services/ restaurants continues down Culebra Road into the city limits creating a visible, but not robust, commercial corridor.
+The major commercial entities within this area are either recreational (SeaWorld San Antonio, Santikos Entertainment Casa Blanca, Hyatt Regency Hill Country Resort and Spa, with a few smaller hotels) or medical offices, corporate campuses, and call centers (such as Wells Fargo, Nationwide, GM Financial, Capital Group, etc).
+There is very little retail or restaurant activity in the middle of the plan area except for Rudy's Country Store and BBO at